ubnt-intrepid/tokio-libssh2/README.md

 **WARNING:**
 This project is currently under active development and cannot be used for producution use.

+## Disclaimer

+This is my personal project and is developed independent to [`ssh2-rs`](https://github.com/alexcrichton/ssh2-rs).
+When `ssh2-rs` itself supports asynchronous I/O, this project may end the development.

 ## License

 This library is licensed under either of